Welcome! We’re excited that you’re interested in contributing. Below are some basic guidelines.

 - Each commit should build towards the whole - don’t leave in back-tracks and mistakes that you later corrected.

-- Have tests for new functionality or tests that would have caught the bug being fixed.
+- Have unit and/or integration tests for new functionality or tests that would have caught the bug being fixed.

 - Include a CHANGELOG message if users of Cortex need to hear about what you did.